 Field-hunting tip

-Look in oxidized zones of uranium deposits country — that is the host setting where dewindtite typically forms.
+Look in oxidized zones of uranium deposits country, the host setting where dewindtite typically forms.
 If you start seeing torbernite, autunite, parsonsite in float, you are in the right ground.
 Field specimens usually show a platy crystals, micaceous aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.